-I’m not saying that antivirus software is really dead and that you should remove yours.
+Now, we’re not saying that antivirus software is dead or that you should remove yours.
 Antivirus software supplies a level of defense that isn’t bad.
 However, if you think that having the “best” antivirus software that’s on the market will keep you safe, you’re mistaken.

 Yes, viruses are bad, but they aren’t what you should be fearing.
 The most dangerous and harmful cyber attacks today are targeted attacks.
 This type of attack is based on what we call advanced persistent threats, or APTs.